Aloo Chaat (film): Plot

 Nikhil's plan hits a snag when the astrologer called to select an auspicious marriage date chooses one just four days ahead.
-In a last-ditch effort to throw the wedding off, the trio decide to hire a woman to play Nikki's mother, having her object to her "daughter's" marriage, but are apparently unsuccessful in their attempts.
+In a last-ditch effort to throw the wedding off, the trio decides to hire a woman to play Nikki's mother, having her object to her "daughter's" marriage, but are apparently unsuccessful in their attempts.

 While watching a cricket match with the family, Purushottam looks at cricketer Michael Clarke and recalls seeing his picture somewhere.
 Chhadami screams that the picture was on Nikki's childhood album.
 Immediately, Purushottam gets a cardiac arrest.
-He is examined by a doctor who advises against giving him any stress.
+He is examined by a doctor, who advises against giving him any stress.
 Purushottam proposes getting Nikhil married the next day in court itself.
-Nikhil locks Chhadami in a room to stall him from making any reservations but Purushottam has already taken care of the marriage dates.
-Resigned to their fates, Nikhil, Nikki and Aamna head to court unable to find a way out.
+Nikhil locks Chhadami in a room to stall him from making any reservations, but Purushottam has already taken care of the marriage dates.
+Resigned to their fates, Nikhil, Nikki, and Aamna head to court, unable to find a way out.

 Confusion abounds at the court as two women show up claiming to be Nikki's mother, objecting to the marriage.
 Chhadami, who has been able to free himself, rushes to the court to warn Purushottam of Nikhil's scheme.
-A smiling Purushottam is seen coming out of the court having wedded Nikhil and Aamna.
+A smiling Purushottam is seen coming out of the court having wed Nikhil and Aamna.
 He explains he had gotten wind of Nikhil's plan after seeing the cricketer's picture and was able to connect the dots.
 He then cooked up his own scheme to get Nikhil and Aamna married.
-The family welcomes Aamna with open arms and they all head to a food-stall near their house to have their regular snack: aloo chaat.
+The family welcomes Aamna with open arms, and they all head to a food stall near their house to have their regular snack: aloo chaat.